Trojden II of Płock: Life

-On 5 March 1424 along with his brothers Siemowit V, Casimir II and Władysław I, Trojden II attended the wedding and coronation of King Władysław II Jagiełło's third wife, Sophia of Halshany.
+On 5 March 1424 along with his brothers Siemowit V, Casimir II and Władysław I, Trojden II attended the wedding and coronation of King Władysław II Jagiełło's fourth wife, Sophia of Halshany.

-After the death of their father on 21 January 1426 Trojden II and his brothers, not wanting to further weakened their positions and domains with subsequents divisions, decided to co-rule all their paternal inheritance.
-Another factor could be the difficult relationship with their mother, and after an eventual division of their domains they are forced to give her part of the lands as her dower.
+After the death of their father on 21 January 1426 Trojden II and his brothers, not wanting to further weaken their positions and domains with subsequent divisions, decided to co-rule all their paternal inheritance.
+Another factor could be the difficult relationship with their mother, and after an eventual division of their domains they were forced to give her part of the lands as her dower.
 Despite the nominal co-rulership of the brothers, they administered separately their parts of the duchy.
 An analysis of the documents issued by Trojden II showed that he received Płock.
 On 8 September 1426 he and his brothers Siemowit V and Władysław I paid homage to the Polish King at Sandomierz.

 Trojden II died on 25 July 1427, unmarried and without issue.
 He was probably buried at Płock Cathedral.